JuanCampbsi/api_go_gin/README.md

 </br>

-This project aims to create a robust REST API using the Go programming language (Golang) and the gin framework..
+This project aims to create a robust REST API using the Go programming language (Golang) and the gin framework.
 It takes advantage of several Go libraries to handle different tasks:

 Gin: This HTTP web framework is used for API routing.
 Gin, optimized for speed, offers an elegant and simple interface for creating routes to the REST API and includes useful built-in features such as JSON validation and error handling.
+Also, the project implements Swagger documentation using the github.com/swaggo/gin-swagger library, making it easier to understand and use the API.

 Tests: Go's native testing library, in conjunction with the github.com/stretchr/testify/assert library, is used to write tests for the API.
 The assert library provides a set of useful assertion functions that can help make tests more readable and easier to write.